Julcatan/School_District_Analysis/README.md

  - How is the district summary affected?

   - The grades of Thomas High School ninth graders were replaced with NaN.
 The replacement did not significantly affect the school district summary.
-    - The Overall Passing Percentage was reduced by 0.7%.

 School district summary after update:
 ![image](https://user-images.githubusercontent.com/91682586/141134420-19ed6785-6978-4ce6-884a-1763e7bf39d6.png)